ARMmbed/mbed-os-tools/README.md

 ## Linux

-`mbed-ls` requires you to mount a platform before it shows up in the results.
+Mbed LS requires you to mount a platform before it shows up in the results.
 Many Linux systems do not automatically mount USB devices.
 We recommend you use an automounter to manage this for you.

 There are many automounters available, and it is ultimately up to you to determine which is the best one for your use case.
 However, the `usbmount` package on Ubuntu makes it easy to start.
 If you need more control over your automounter, you can build and run an open source project called [ldm](https://github.com/LemonBoy/ldm).